18F/product-guide/_pages/define/problem.md

 ### Considerations: A good problem statement...

-- Defines the overlying problem.
+- Defines the overlying problem

-- Surfaces the major challenges, focusing on the pain points that are most frequent, urgent, or encumbering.
+- Surfaces the major challenges, focusing on the pain points that are most frequent, urgent, or encumbering

-- Articulates the impact of the problem, including who the problem affects and how much it affects them.
+- Articulates the impact of the problem, including who the problem affects and how much it affects them

-- Informs decisions about solutions without prescribing a specific solution.
+- Informs decisions about solutions without prescribing a specific solution

-- Inspires key stakeholders to commit to solving the problem.
+- Inspires key stakeholders to commit to solving the problem

 ### Activities: How to get there